jamesmh/coravel/DocsV2/docs/Queuing/README.md

 ### Queue An Invocable With A Payload

-Many times you want to queue some type of background job but also pass in some parameters or a payload to the job.
+Many times you want to queue a background job and also supply a payload/parameters.

 For example, you might have an invocable `SendWelcomeUserEmailInvocable`.
 However, you need supply a specific user's information so that the correct user will receive the email!